ompatel3/python_beginner/README.md

 # python_beginner
-content from the book Head First Python c1-c8 content from the book learning python c9-c...
+Content from the book "Head First Python c1-c8"

+Content from the book "Learning python c9-c..."